learn-computer-graphics/mathematics/index.md

 # Introduction

 Get started with different mathematical topics heavily used in computer science and graphic programming.
-Understand how they work and develop an intuition to know when to use them.
+Understand how they work and develop an intuition to know when to use them !

 ```{tip}
 If you are on your phone consider browsing through this <a href="https://mathematics.learn-computer-graphics.com/" target="_blank">link</a> for better performance.